Fremantle Doctor

-The Fremantle Doctor, the Freo Doctor, or simply The Doctor, is the Western Australian vernacular term for the cooling afternoon sea breeze that occurs during summer months in south west coastal areas of Western Australia.
+Fremantle Doctor, the Freo Doctor, or simply The Doctor, is the Western Australian vernacular term for the cooling afternoon sea breeze that occurs during summer months in south west coastal areas of Western Australia.
 The sea breeze occurs because of the major temperature difference between the land and sea.

 In Perth, the capital city of Western Australia, the wind is named Fremantle Doctor because it appears to come from the nearby coastal city of Fremantle, and it brings welcome relief from the summertime high temperatures.
 The name was in use as early as the 1870s and was similar to equivalent terms for winds that occurred in South Africa and the West Indies.

 General trend

 During summer months, the Fremantle Doctor consistently blows from the southwest along the southern half of the west coast, starting between 10 am and 3 pm.
 It can penetrate as far inland as 100 km, reaching York in the early evening.

 The Fremantle Doctor often cools the Perth suburbs by several degrees, whilst nearer the coast the wind can be quite strong, often blowing between 15 and 20 kn.

-On days when the wind fails, the afternoon temperatures of Perth suburbs are considerably higher, often exceeding 40 °C, although this is also attributable to the influence of a strong easterly wind blowing in hot desert air from the arid interior of the state.
+On days when the wind fails, the afternoon temperatures of Perth suburbs are considerably higher, often exceeding 40 °C in summer, although this is also attributable to the influence of a strong easterly wind blowing in hot desert air from the arid interior of the state.

 It was known to have an impact on cricket games being played at the WACA Ground, particularly helping fast and medium swing bowlers by making it hard for a batsman to play at the ball, while also providing a cooling breeze to the players on the field.